 Hawaii Non-Disclosure Agreement (NDA)

-Download the Hawaii Non-Disclosure Agreement (also called a “Secrecy Agreement”) to legally restrict a party from sharing purposely disclosed trade secrets from a second (2nd) party with an outside individual or company.
-Requiring the document be signed is a wise move for a company to make; it not only clearly describes what types of information cannot be shared, but it also outlines what the Receiving Party is allowed to share with others.
-In today’s business world, it only makes sense to ensure all bases are covered.
+Download the Hawaii Non-Disclosure Agreement (also called a “confidentiality agreement”) to legally restrict a party from disclosing trade secrets with a person or company outside those mentioned in the contract.
+Using the document is a wise move for a company to make, as it not only provides weight to any legal action taken by a party who had trade secrets stolen, it acts as a mental barrier to leaking secrets in the first place.
 The contract is commonly used in the business and medical fields, although any industry in which trade secrets can be used to negatively affect an entity can benefit from the use of an NDA.

 Trade Secret Law

-Hawaii’s trade secret law titled the “Uniform Trade Secrets Act,” covers several important topics that should be understood before drafting an NDA in the state of Hawaii.
-Below is a section by section outline of the law to aid in understanding:
+Hawaii’s trade secret law, the “Uniform Trade Secrets Act,” covers several important topics that should be understood before drafting an NDA in the state.
+The following is a section by section outline of all nine (9) sections of the act:

-- § 482B-3: “Injunctive Relief” – covers what constitutes having the court stop an action.
+- § 482B-3 “Injunctive Relief” – covers what constitutes having the court stop an action from occurring.